Philly Slang: From Jawn to Youse

 Wooder

-You know, the stuff that comes out the tap?
-No, we’re not pronouncing it wrong and if you say different, you’re gonna be in some hot wooder, pal.
-Or iced and in a paper cone, if that’s what you prefer.
-Wooder ice is certainly popular!
+You know the stuff that comes out the tap?
+That’s wooder.
+No, we’re not pronouncing it wrong.
+And, if you say differently, you’re gonna be in some hot wooder, pal.
+Or iced and in a paper cup, if that’s what you prefer.

 Down the shore